harjotsodhi/ML-from-scratch/README.md

 model = Linear_regression(method="gradient_descent", normalized=False,
                           learning_rate=0.01, max_iter=10000, abs_tol=1e-9)
 model.fit(X, y)
-model.predict(Z)
+y_pred = model.predict(Z)
 ```

 The "mlfromscratch\\examples" subdirectory provides a variety of example implementations
 with real data.
-The output of the linear regression example is provided below:
+The linear regression example shows the case of linear regression where
+we are interested in predicting our response based off just one explanatory feature.
+The resulting model can be seen visually below:

     $ python -m mlfromscratch.examples.linear_reg